scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, then for dinner I had more soylent!
 Breakfast sandwich for lunch though, so not a full day.

+### Day 468

+Was going to have soylent for lunch today, but then there was some really good food at work so I had a big ol' plate of that instead.
+Then had soylent for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/